 The book is a great tribute to Frank Thomas Jr, Don Thomas and Bob Wildman and their creation: Burger Chef Restaurants.
 Their hopes and dreams will live on in all our memories...

-I would like to mention, I have not and will not place pictures from the book here on this site.
+I would like to mention, I have not and will not use pictures from the book here on this site.

-When you see photos that are also in the book, it means I already had them and they were contributed
+When you see photos on here that are also in the book, it means I already had them

-Heck, check out my site again, pics in the book are b&w compaired to the color versions here ...
+Heck, check out my site again, pics in the book are b&w compared to the color versions here ...